 These financial statements have been prepared in accordance with the Statement of Recommended Practice: Accounting for Further and Higher Education 2015 (the 2015 FE HE SORP), the College Accounts Direction for 2018 to 2019 and in accordance with Financial Reporting Standard 102 - "The Financial Reporting Standard applicable in the United Kingdom and Republic of Ireland" (FRS 102).
-The College has applied the amendments to FRS102 issued by the FRC in December 2017 prior to their mandatory effective date of accounting periods beginning on or after 1 January 2019 by early adopting SORP 2019, there were no changes to accounting policies as a result.
 The College is a public benefit entity and has therefore applied the relevant public benefit requirements of FRS 102.